 The important thing to remember about these shoes is that many models have been on the market for many years in different iterations, confirming their popularity among seasoned trail runners.

-$110 - The Wildhorse 3 was a bit of sleeper on the trail running market due to the fact that it differed so much from its more minimal previous iterations.
-With this third version, the Wildhorse assets itself as a bonifide all around trail beast.
+The Wildhorse 4 was a bit of sleeper on the trail running market due to the fact that it differed so much from its more minimal previous iterations.
+With this fourth version, the Wildhorse assets itself as a bonafide all around trail beast.
 Heavier than some other models on this list, the Wildhorse still weighs in at 10.3 ounces with an 8mm heel drop.
 It also features a great midfoot fit and a gloriously accommodating forefoot for those wanting a bit of wiggle room in the toe box.
 It also provides great traction in the form of a burly version of the classic Nike waffle sole.
 Most surprising about this shoe is the overall durability, as trail runners have reported regularly getting a thousand miles out of this shoe.
-Something to consider with the Wildhorse 3 is that its generally considered to require a bit of a break in period to feel less rigid.
+Something to consider with the Wildhorse 4 is that its generally considered to require a bit of a break in period to feel less rigid.

 Hard Ground Trail Running Shoes